Programme at a Glance

 - Articulating and inspiring others to follow

 Data-driven businesses show significantly better financial and market performance relative to competitors.
-This trend towards using 'Big Data' is fueled by the ever-increasing availability of digital information and the increasing computation power.
+This trend towards using 'Big Data' is fuelled by the ever-increasing availability of digital information and the increasing computation power.
 By leveraging analytics and new big data technologies companies can create valuable insights about their customers and business which gives them a competitive advantage.
 Having successfully completed this module, the student should be able to:

 - Develop an analytical strategy for an organisation